skycoin/hardware-wallet/README.md

 Firmware version will be retrieved automatically from `git`, and bootloader version will be take from `tiny-firmware/VERSION`.

 ## Responsible Disclosure
-Security flaws in Skkywallet source code or infrastructure can be sent to security@skycoin.com.
+Security flaws in Skywallet source code or infrastructure can be sent to security@skycoin.com.
 Bounties are available for accepted critical bug reports.

 PGP Key for signing: